HGVSnomenclature/hgvs-nomenclature/docs/consultation/SVD-WG011.md

 In the meeting of 7-10-2024, the committee decided that positions upstream and downstream of a transcript may be addressed using the `c.` and `n.` coordinate systems as long as these positions are within the boundaries of the reference sequence.
-A notable advantage of this is the ability to address promotor and regulatory regions relative to the transcript they act upon.
+A notable advantage of this is the ability to address promoter and regulatory regions relative to the transcript they act upon.
 The committee did, however, not decide on the syntax used to address these positions.